jina-ai/jina/.github/2.0/cookbooks/Document.md

-Document, Executor, Flow are three fundamental concepts in Jina.
+Document, Executor, and Flow are the three fundamental concepts in Jina.

 - [**Document**](Document.md) is the basic data type in Jina;
 - [**Executor**](Executor.md) is how Jina processes Documents;